Blog by Joe Babaian

 The Patient-Centered Medical Home (PCMH) is a care delivery model whereby patient treatment is coordinated through their primary care physician to ensure they receive the necessary care when and where they need it, in a manner they can understand.

-For more information, we discussed this model in 2014 with a #hcldr blog post by Steven Daviss, MD, DFAPA (@HITshrink): Patient Centered Medical Home (PCMH) and Behavioral Health Integration.
+For more information, we discussed this model with a #hcldr blog post by Steven Daviss, MD, DFAPA (@HITshrink): Patient Centered Medical Home (PCMH) and Behavioral Health Integration.

 Another example comes from the very institution that William Osler, M.D. helped found, the Johns Hopkins University School of Medicine.
 Within Hopkins, the Armstrong Institute for Patient Safety and Quality has a focus on “Delivering patient- and family-centered care” as well as “Creating a culture that values collaboration, accountability and organizational learning.”
 You can check out the Institutes’ blog, Voices For Safer Care, to read more about their focus on patient-centered care.

 Please join the #hcldr community of friends, peers, and collaborators as we work to make a difference, one idea and one action at a time.
-Join us on Tuesday, August 1, 2017 at 8:30pm Eastern (for your local time click here) as we discuss the following topics:
+Join us on Tuesday, September 29th, 2020 at 8:30pm Eastern as we discuss the following topics:

 T1: What does patient-centered care mean to you?
 Experiences?